 So why consider using HBVS?
 The HBVS approach has been used to value thousands of businesses of all types and sizes throughout the United States and offshore.
 It’s been applied to a plethora of operations ranging from manufacturers, contractors, wholesale distributors, software/hardware firms, Internet firms, medical and service organizations… to retail shops, restaurants and professional practices.
 The HBVS comprehensive data gathering methods deal with the owned assets of a small, medium or large size business and meticulously examine the real income stream as a critical measure of recent financial performance.

-We offer extensive knowledge and experience, verifiable numbers, prompt turn around times and reasonable, cost effective fees.
-We invite you to further explore HBVS and learn more about our unique financial service.
+Our business valuation specialists offer extensive knowledge and experience, verifiable numbers, prompt turnaround times and reasonable, cost-effective fees.
+Whether you are interested in selling, buying, or simply curious about your business’ value, we invite you to further explore HBVS and learn more about our unique financial service.

 A biographical profile of Mr. Halas (Valuation Analyst) was initially included in the 1996-1997 editions of Marquis’ Who’s Who in Finance and Industry, Who’s Who in the World plus the 1998 edition of Who’s Who in America; and all subsequent Who’s Who editions.